-Is a medieval town in the charming South Bohemian countryside, situated 170 km from Prague that has still retained its medieval nature.
+A medieval town in the charming South Bohemian countryside, situated 170 km from Prague.
 The town is known as the pearl of Bohemia.
 In 1992, its historic centre was included on the UNESCO World Cultural and Natural Heritage List.
-Two national cultural landmarks - the castle and the Gothic church of St.Vitus dominate the town, the castle is the second largest one in the Czech Lands.
+Two national cultural landmarks - the castle and the Gothic church of St. Vitus dominate the town, the castle is the second largest one in the Czech Lands.
 The mighty renaissance castle - once the seat of powerful of the Rozmberks and the Schwarzenbergs - houses rich collections of period furniture, Flamish tapestries, and historical weapons.
 You must take a look at the interiors of this splendid castle as well as the old town with romantic lanes and reconstructed medieval houses.
-In 1993, the Egon Schiele International Cultural Centre was opened.
+In 1993, the Egon Schiele International Cultural Centre was opened here.

-Web: www.ckrumlov.info/docs/en/kaktualita.xml
+web: www.ckrumlov.info/docs/en/kaktualita.xml